glacier-modding/glaciermodding.org/docs/hitmandb/api.md

 #### List of Types:

-Same as [Glacier 2 File Formats](/glacier2/fileformats) but with an added `ANY` type which will return all types.
+Same as [Glacier 2 File Formats](/glacier2/fileformats) but with an added `any` type which will return all types.